 - They’re portable.
 Keep a sock project in a small drawstring bag to grab whenever you think you might have some downtime – in the doctor’s waiting room, at a sporting event, on a long drive (if you’re the passenger), … You could even leave a sock project in the car, just so you have it whenever you have some free time.

 Ready to cast on?
-Check out the Knit Along Club.
-The lessons in the Socks on a Plane KAL will guide you through each step of the pattern with written and video tutorials so you can finish them with ease.
+Join us to knit Socks on a Plane.
+The lessons in the Socks on a Plane KAL will guide you through each step of the pattern with written, photo, and video tutorials so you can finish them with ease.